Tuesday, September 06, 2022

 Five travellers sharing a train carriage are joined by a sixth passenger - And it's Peter Cushing!
 So you know things are going to get macabre.
 Well, that and that the title of the movie, and that it's an Amicus film.

-Cushing plays Dr Schreck (which as one of the other characters helpfully points out, means Terror in German) with his usual melancholy, wit and gravitas - he's great, as always.
+Cushing plays Dr Schreck (which as one of the other characters helpfully points out, means Terror in German) with his all usual melancholy, wit and gravitas - he's great, as always.

 When his bag tips over and the contents are scattered on the floor, a pack of tarot cards comes tumbling out.
-Questioned about it, he explains that every human being has two fates - one mundane and one supernatural, and that the cards reveal people's supernatural final fate.
+Questioned about it, he explains that every human being has two final fates - one mundane and one supernatural, and that the cards reveal people's supernatural fate.

 To be fair, that is one cheap-ass-looking pack of tarot cards.

 The story themselves vary in quality.
+The curse of the format.

 The first one is fun, and the creepiest one of the bunch.
 An architect is called back to his ancestral home by the enigmatic widow who now owns the house to make some modifications.
-There he discovers that an ancestral curse is real and a werewolf starts attacking from the shadows.
+There he discovers that an ancestral curse is real when a werewolf starts attacking from the shadows.
 If you don't figure out who the villain is as soon as the menace is laid out, you haven't watched enough of these type of films.

 But that's all right, because next we finally get to Christopher Lee's fate.
 He plays the caricature of a smug, snobbish art critic with maximum relish (here and in the framing device) and it's a blast to see him having so much fun with the character.